 Do you worry about selling your home before you find one to buy?

-We often hear from potential sellers worried about listing their home and selling too quickly, before they have found a place to buy.
-Coordinating selling and buying is one of the most valuable skills an experienced Path & Post Real Estate team member brings to our clients.
+Sellers are worried about listing their home and selling too quickly, before they have found a place to buy.
+Coordinating selling and buying is one of the most valuable skills an experienced Path & Post Real Estate Specialist brings to our clients.